ComputeCanada/magic_castle/README.md

 To tear down the cluster, from the `my_new_cluster` folder, call: `terraform destroy`.

+## OVH

+1. Create a new folder : `mkdir my_new_cluster`.
+2. Copy an example `main.tf` from the [ovh example folder](https://git.computecanada.ca/fafor10/slurm_cloud/tree/master/examples/ovh).
+3. Download your project openrc file from the [OVH OpenStack interface](https://horizon.cloud.ovh.net/project/) at the top right corner of the page.
+4. Source your project openrc file : `source _project_-openrc.sh`.
+5. Initiate the Terraform state : `terraform init`.
+6. Retrieve the Terraform OpenStack module : `terraform get`.
+7. Adapt the cluster variables in the `main.tf` file (i.e.: # guest accounts, # nodes, domain name, ssh key, etc).
+8. Verify the Terraform plan : `terraform plan`.
+9. Apply the Terraform plan : `terraform apply`.

+To tear down the cluster, from the `my_new_cluster` folder, call: `terraform destroy`.

 ## Using Cloudflare DNS Service

 1. Create a symlink to the `dns.tf` file into your cloud project folder (i.e: `openstack`, `aws`, etc.).